anguye1999/Automated-Crypto-API/README.md

 # Automated-Crypto-API
+Developed a Python program to automate real-time Crypto rates by Market Cap.
+Data was retrieved by the open sourced CoinMarketCap API.
-Developed a Python program to automate real-time crypto rates in the market.
-Utilize Python libraries such as pandas, matplotlib, and seaborm to analyze and create visualization on the data.
+Utilize Python libraries such as Pandas, JSON, Matplotlib, and Seaborm to analyze, sort and create visualizations on the data trends with several timestamps.